lostpupil/WhatIsTheNextNameOfNode/README.md

 # WhatIsTheNextNameOfNode

-This is a gem which can get next name of "Node"
+This is a gem which can get the next name of "Node".
 We already have 'node', 'deno' here.

 ## Installation